Physician Assistant, M.M.S.

 Background Check

-Students in this program are required to obtain a criminal background check and undergo drug testing.
-A positive background check or drug screen could have serious consequences for the student, including forfeiture of any or all clinical rotations and/or inability to complete the program.
+Students admitted to the PA program are required to obtain a criminal background check and undergo drug testing prior to matriculation.
+A positive background check or drug screen could have significant consequences for the student, including forfeiture of any or all classes of clinical rotations and/or inability to complete the program.
 The potential to sit for the Physician Assistant National Certifying Exam (PANCE) may also be impacted.
-Additionally, many state regulatory and governing organizations will not grant a license, registration or other similar professional practice document if there is a positive criminal background check or drug screen.

 Application Process